Bio

 That space is where I’ve found my work.

 Over two decades, I’ve moved between disciplines, sectors and continents.
-I began in research, at the Centre for Non-Traditional Security Studies, S. Rajaratnam School of International Studies, where I co-led research teams on climate, energy, and human security, and helped manage a three-year ASEAN–Canada partnership funded by Canada’s International Development Research Centre.
+I began in research, at the Centre for Non-Traditional Security Studies, S. Rajaratnam School of International Studies, where I co-led research teams on climate, energy, and human security, and helped manage multi-year research projects funded by government ministries, the Ford Foundation (USA), and the International Development Research Centre (Canada).
 I continued that work at the Australian National University, studying faith-based environmentalism in Indonesia.

 The thread running through all of it: translating complex ideas into forms that move the people who need them.

-If you’re working on something that needs to move across worlds, I’d be keen to hear about it.
+If you’re working on something that needs to cross worlds, I’d be happy to hear more about it.